PositionV2024/Report/README.md

 Dummy description for dummy.
 ## Features
 ### Report data
 When you report a player, a report data will be generated in the report.yml.
-This includes, the name of the player that is reported, the name of the player that reports, the reported reason, and finally, the time that time report was made.
+This includes, the name of the player that is reported, the name of the player that reports, the reported reason, and finally, the time that report was made.
 ## report.yml (example)
 ```
 f798e323-b270-30de-9547-b053e429138b: